arikhativa/minishell/README.md

 	- heredoc (<<)
 - Handle pips

-- [Click here][subject] for the full project instructions.
+[full project instructions][subject]

 ### Github Actions

-Since this project took 3 mouths to develop, I created a CI that enforces a few checks before a PR could be done.
+Since this project took 3 months to develop, I created a CI that enforces a few checks before a PR could be done.
-The CI is handled by github action (LIKE TO FILE). there are a few steps in the CI:
+The CI is handled by github action ([ci.yml][actions]). there are a few steps in the CI:
  - checking the norm
- - compiling with the Unit-Tests main
+ - compiling with the Unit-Tests
  - running the tests
  - checking there were no leaks